The Employment Law Review: India

 Year in review

-- implementation of the health and safety procedures for employees at their workplace, particularly in relation to the outbreak of the covid-19 pandemic;
+- the implementation of health and safety procedures for employees at their workplace, particularly in relation to covid-19 and its new variants;

 i Employment relationship

-Fixed-term employment contracts are permissible in India and are governed by the IESOA8.
-The IESOA provides that a 'fixed-term employment workman' will be eligible for all statutory benefits that are available to a permanent workman proportionately, according to the period of service rendered by him.
+Fixed-term employment contracts are permissible in India and are governed by the IESOA.7 The IESOA provides that a 'fixed-term employment workman'8 will be eligible for all statutory benefits that are available to a permanent workman proportionately, according to the period of service rendered.
 The IESOA restricts permanent posts in an industrial establishment from being converted into posts for fixed-term employment.

 Employment contracts in India generally include the following terms:

-- the names and addresses of the employer and employee;
+- the names and addresses of the employer and the employee;

 - the title of the job, the nature of the work or a job description;